JSv4/OpenContracts/docs/quick-start.md

 __Option 2__ Use Node to Deploy Frontend

-If you plan to actively develop the frontend in the [/frontend](/frontend) folder, you can just point your favorite typescript ID to that directory and then run
+If you plan to actively develop the frontend in the [/frontend](https://github.com/JSv4/OpenContracts/tree/main/frontend) folder, you can just point your favorite typescript ID to that directory and then run:

 ```commandline
 yarn install